Collaborative Cures Origins

 Establishing proactive and appropriate levels of oversight is fundamental to allow collaborative projects to deliver.
 It requires robust structures to help build credibility and trust.

-Using these four collaborative building blocks, Collaborative Cures was established in 2020 to scale Mark Pollock’s work to bring people together to cure paralysis in our lifetime.
-The organisation’s four-year strategy can be viewed on the Strategy page of this website: click here
+Using these four building blocks, Collaborative Cures was established in 2020 to scale Mark Pollock’s work to bring people together to cure paralysis in our lifetime.
+The organisation’s approach can be viewed on the Strategy page of this website: click here